jgressmann/tinyusb/examples/device/sllin/README.md

 #### Configure Response

 Configure response for ID 'b' using classic checksum.
-Note, the `-x` suppresses echoing the CAN frame
+Note, the `-x` suppresses echoing of the CAN frame.

 ```
 cangen slcan1 -x -e -L 4 -n 1 -D deadbeef -I 31000b